ProximalEnergy/docs-mdbook/src/kpi/combiner_fuse_health.md

-# Combiner Field Health
+# Combiner Field Health KPI

 ## Description

-The Combiner Field Health KPI is a measure of the DC health of a project calculated using only combiner current data.
-Each combiner is given a daily score from 0 to 1, with 1 indicating the healthiest combiners on a project.
+The **Combiner Field Health KPI** measures the DC health of a project based on combiner current data.
+Each combiner receives a daily health score ranging from 0 to 1, where a score of 1 indicates the healthiest combiners on the project.

 ## Methodology

-1. Pull DC combiner current for each combiner box on a 5-minute basis.
+1. **Retrieve DC combiner current data** for each combiner box on a 5-minute interval.
+The data is filtered to focus on the time window from 11:30 AM to 12:30 PM to capture peak irradiance conditions.
-2. Normalize the current for each combiner against its own DC capacity.
+2. **Normalize each combiner's current** against its own DC capacity to account for differences in combiner size.
-3. Identify the "ideal" combiner as the 99th percentile of all combiner normalized current values.
-99% chosen as the threshold to avoid outliers.
+3. **Identify the "ideal" combiner** by calculating the 99th percentile of all normalized combiner currents.
+The 99% threshold is chosen to exclude outliers and focus on typical combiner performance.
-4. Normalize all ratios against the ideal combiner.
-This gives the ideal combiner a score of 1.0, and all other combiners a score up to 1.0.
+4. **Normalize all combiners' ratios** against the ideal combiner.
+This gives the ideal combiner a score of 1.0, with all other combiners having a score ranging from 0 to 1.
+Outliers may exceed a score of 1.0.
-5. Calculate the daily mean of all combiner scores.
-This gives the normalized fuse health score per combiner box per day.
+5. **Calculate the daily mean score** of each combiner trace to calculate the overall DC Field Health for each combiner on that day.
+6. **Calculate the mean of all combiner scores** to derive the overall DC Field Health for the project on that day.